chakra-ui/chakra-ui/packages/button/README.md

 ### Button loading state

-Pass `isLoading` prop to the Button component to show it's loading state.
+Pass `isLoading` prop to the Button component to show its loading state.
 You can optionally pass `loadingText` prop.

 You can also use a custom spinner to render your own spinner component.